Cinnamon rolls get dressed up for summer with peaches! These peaches-and-cream-like cinnamon rolls are a fantastic treat for a weekend brunch.

 - While the rolls cool, prepare the icing.
 In a medium bowl, whisk together the powdered sugar, 4 tablespoons of cream, and preserves until mixture resembles a thick batter.
 Add additional cream one tablespoon at a time, stirring until smooth.

-- Spread frosting over rolls and top with sprinkles.
+- Spread frosting over rolls.
 Serve warm.

 Source: Adapted from my 90-Minute Whole Wheat King Cake Cinnamon Rolls.